In this article, we aim to answer the question: ‘Can workplace coaching impact organisational performance?’

 That has been essential because it has allowed leaders to identify – with a “finger on the pulse” – the strategic levers that will have the greatest impact on their success.

 Workplace Coach Training at the House of Commons – Case Study

-Here we have included a video about our partnership work with the House of Commons, to bring to life how their organisation has built an in-house coaching faculty to drive performance.
+Here we have included a link to our case study about our partnership work with the House of Commons, to bring to life how their organisation has built an in-house coaching faculty to drive performance.

 If you found this article to be of value, please share via your Twitter, LinkedIn, and Facebook network.
 We encourage you to join the conversation or ask questions.
 You’re also welcome to join our growing community for free resources, insights and perspectives delivered straight to your inbox.